Avia IV - Sample Chapters from Draft 3.5

 "Damn," Benton said.
 "Is Avia there?"

 "She is.
-In fact, she'd like to talk to you," Brian said.
+Would you like to talk to her?"
+Brian asked.

 "How are you feeling?
 They told me they had you on some new medications," Benton said.